 Honey wine is particularly popular for hot winter drinks in combination with spices such as anise, ginger, nutmeg or cinnamon, and herbal essences are also in the recipe for some varieties.

-Consumers all over the world want to live healthier and more consciously - and be powerful in their professional environment.
-Surveys show that the global trend tends towards alcohol-reduced beverages.
-Light, fruity alternatives to traditional grape wines such as fruit wines, fruit seccos or honey wines therefore meet consumer demand.
-They serve general trends such as a wide variety of tastes and interest in traditional products - even in a new look - so that there are also lively and colourful marketing opportunities on social media.
+Consumers all over the world want to live healthier and more conscious lives – and be efficient in their professional environment.
+Surveys show that the global trend is going towards reduced-alcohol beverages – especially among younger consumers between the ages of 18 and 34.
+Light, fruity alternatives to traditional grape wines such as fruit wines, fruit seccos or ciders are therefore meeting consumer demand for less alcohol and a greater variety of tastes.